coreos/docs/os/collecting-crash-logs.md

 Panic#2 Part3
 ```

 It is important to note that the pstore typically has very limited storage space (on the order of kilobytes) and will not overwrite entries when out of space.
 The files in `/sys/fs/pstore` must be removed to free up space.
-The typical approach is to move the files from the pstore to a more permanent storage location on boot, but CoreOS will not do this automatically for you.
+The typical approach is to move the files from the pstore to a more permanent storage location on boot, but Container Linux will not do this automatically for you.